 Providing meals at our shelters is our greatest volunteer need.

 This is a great team-building opportunity and a fun way to get friends together for a good cause.
-Volunteers serving meals interact directly with program participants and ensure the residents of our three Short-term Residential Programs and four Low-Barrier Shelters have access to healthy, wholesome meals.
+Volunteers providing meals can choose to cook offsite and deliver a shelter meal, or can cook and serve the meal onsite, interacting directly with program participants and ensuring that the residents of our three Short-term Residential Programs and five Emergency Shelters have access to healthy, wholesome meals.

-Meal Provider groups consist of 5-10 people who have joined together as family, friends, neighbors, co-workers, or another type of service group.
+Meal Provider groups consist of a team leader and small group of volunteers - family, friends, neighbors, co-workers, or another type of service group - who come together to cook a full meal for shelter participants.
 It is mandatory for the leader of your meal provider group to attend a Volunteer Orientation before your first scheduled meal date.
-This consists of a 90-minute general orientation, followed by 30 minutes specific to the meal provider program.
+This consists of a 60-minute general orientation, followed by 30 minutes specific to the meal provider program.

-- At our shelters without kitchens, groups have the opportunity to provide sack lunch-style meals for our 70-200 residents.
-These meals must contain healthy, non-perishable items such as a PB&J sandwich (or two), a piece of fruit, a granola bar, and a bottle of water.
-All items should be in brown paper bags, and all sack lunches should be the same.
+- At our shelters without kitchens, groups have the opportunity to provide sack lunch-style meals for our residents.
+These meals must contain a healthy, complete meal, including items such as a sandwich, a piece of fruit, a granola bar, and a bottle of water.

 Join a "potluck meal" team: